-1. The MS4 program was updated and implemented in 2021.
-The program plan has been brought up to current General Permit standards.
+- 1. The MS4 program was updated and implemented in 2021.
+The program plan has been brought up to current General Permit standards. - 2.
+The University will renew its MS4 permit at the end of this reporting period.

 4.3 Program Changes Needed